MicrosoftDocs/learn/learn-pr/azure/intro-data-classification-protection/includes/1-introduction.md

-Learn and understand the concepts of sensitive data and data classification, the most common types and methods of data classification, and data loss prevention (DLP).
+Learn and understand the concepts of sensitive data and data classification, and the most common types and methods of data classification and data loss prevention (DLP).
 At a high level, describe the key Microsoft technologies for data classification and DLP.

 Contoso, Ltd. is a medium-size financial services company in London with a branch office in New York.
 Most of its environment runs on-premises on Windows Server, while its cloud services are under evaluation.